GeoNode/documentation/admin/admin_panel/index.rst

 .. warning:: It is not recommended to modify the Layers' ``Attributes`` or ``Styles`` directly from the Admin dashboard unless you are aware of your actions.

-The ``Metadata`` information can be changed for multiple Layers at once throguh the :guilabel:`Metadata batch edit` action.
+The ``Metadata`` information can be changed for multiple Layers at once through the :guilabel:`Metadata batch edit` action.

 .. figure:: img/admin-layers-batch.png
     :align: center